pweisenburger/dslparadise/README.md

 Works great, but is quite a mouthful to type and to read each time.

-This is an unfortunate, because you now have to make an annoying trade-off where there is no good answer:
+This is unfortunate, because you now have to make an annoying trade-off where there is no good answer:

 - Either you go for the annoying-but-safe `implicit` scope